dergigi/boris/test/markdown/tables.md

 ## Table with Headers Only

+This table contains only header rows with no data rows.
+It tests edge case handling for tables without content, ensuring that the header styling is still applied correctly even when there's no body content.

 | Header 1 | Header 2 | Header 3 |
 | -------- | -------- | -------- |

 ## Single Column Table

+This is a minimal table with only one column.
+It tests how table styling handles narrow tables and ensures that single-column layouts are properly formatted with appropriate borders and spacing.

 | Item |
 | ---- |